open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 **Due:**

-1. Upload model to SketchFab
+1. Link to the SketchFab model
-2. Upload Render
-3. Upload Photoshop
+  - Copy the link in the Canvas text field
+2. PNG image of the model rendering: (1080x1920px)
+  - Naming convention: `render.png`
+3. PNG image of the wireframe design (1080x1920px)
+- Naming convention: `pattern.png`